lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 To mitigate reflection or Selfie attacks, the identities in CRED_I and CRED_R MUST be distinct.

-## External Authorization Data Protection
+## Protection of External Authorization Data (EAD)

-Similarly to {{RFC9528}}, EDHOC-PSK provides external authorization data protection.
-The integrity and confidentiality of EAD fields follow the same security guarantees as in the original EDHOC specification.
+As in {{RFC9528}}, EDHOC-PSK ensures the confidentiality and integrity of External Authorization Data (EAD).
+The security guarantees for EAD fields remain unchanged from the original EDHOC specification.

 ## Post Quantum Considerations

-Recent advancements in quantum computing suggest that the development of a Cryptographically Relevant Quantum Computer (CRQC) is likely feasible long-term.
-If realized, such a machine would render many currently deployed asymmetric cryptographic algorithms—such as Elliptic Curve Diffie-Hellman (ECDH)—insecure.
+Advances in quantum computing suggest that a Cryptographically Relevant Quantum Computer (CRQC) may eventually be realized.
+Such a machine would render many asymmetric algorithms, including Elliptic Curve Diffie-Hellman (ECDH), insecure.

-By leveraging a symmetric PSK for both authentication and key derivation, EDHOC-PSK provides quantum-resistant key exchange and authentication, even when used with ECDHE.
-However, if a cryptographically relevant quantum computer (CRQC) is realized, the ECDHE component would be broken and contribute only randomness.
-Consequently, EDHOC-PSK with ECDHE does not offer identity protection or Perfect Forward Secrecy (PFS) against quantum-capable adversaries.
-If the PSK is compromised, a passive quantum attacker could decrypt both past and future sessions.
-In contrast, EDHOC-PSK combined with a quantum-resistant Key Encapsulation Mechanism (KEM), such as ML-KEM, provides identity protection and PFS even in the presence of a quantum attacker.
+EDHOC-PSK derives authentication and session keys primarily from a symmetric PSK, which provides quantum resistance even when combined with ECDHE.
+However, if a CRQC is realized, the ECDHE contribution degenerates to providing only randomness.
+In that case, EDHOC-PSK with ECDHE offers neither identity protection nor Perfect Forward Secrecy (PFS) against quantum adversaries.
+Moreover, if the PSK is compromised, a passive quantum attacker could decrypt both past and future sessions.

+By contrast, combining EDHOC-PSK with a quantum-resistant Key Encapsulation Mechanism (KEM), such as ML-KEM, ensures both identity protection and PFS even against quantum-capable attackers.
+Future EDHOC cipher suites incorporating ML-KEM are expected to be registered; see {{I-D.spm-lake-pqsuites}}.

 ## Independence of Session Keys